kipkorirgideon/wallet-service/README.md

 # Review: Daily Send Limits

 I took a look at the structure and I think it is a good start.
 The `check_daily_limit` the check and the GraphQL field for headroom all make sense.
-However I found a problems that need to be fixed before this can be merged.
+However I found some few issues that need to be addressed before this `pr` can be approved.

 ## 1. `App/models.py`.
 Add a migration to manage existing and new columns